Dream Grand and Grow

 - Join the wait list for AC Grand Rapids soccer game tickets to be among the first to experience the Amway Stadium.

-- Portions of the Grand River Greenway from Ionia through Grand Rapids to Grand Haven (on the Lake Michigan shore) are already open for hiking, biking and paddling.
+- Explore portions of the Grand River Greenway from Ionia through Grand Rapids to Grand Haven (on the Lake Michigan shore) that are already open for hiking, biking and paddling.

-- Learn more about the Grand River Restoration project and visit the interactive restoration trail map.
+- Learn more about the Grand River Restoration project.

 Get the Latest News